-Call for Topics for 2022 Dual Perspectives
+Call for Proposals for 2022 Dual Perspectives

 - 5-minute introduction by the moderator, presenting a brief overview of the selected topic